-6.1 Students who need more support than is available through the schools' SEND provision may be entitled to an Education, Health and Care Plan [EHCP].
-This is a legal document that describes a young person's special educational needs, the provision needed to achieve and the outcomes that success will be measured against.
-An EHCP can only be issued after a student has gone through the process of an EHCP needs assessment.
+6.1 Pupils who need more support than is available through the schools' SEND provision may be entitled to an Education, Health and Care Plan [EHCP].
+This is a legal document that describes the needs of the pupil, the provision needed to achieve and the outcomes that success will be measured against.
+An EHCP can only be issued after a pupil has gone through the process of an EHCP needs assessment.